giorgiosironi/python-tdd-tutorial/README.md

-This is an exercise I performed to learn Test-Driven Development in Python.
+This is an exercise I performed to learn Test-Driven Development and unit testing in Python.

-== Tennis kata
+## Tennis kata

 The first exercise is related to choosing the winner of a tennis game (in particular of a single set).